ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Once successfully completed the EDHOC session, C and RS derive an OSCORE Security Context, as defined in {{Section A.1 of I-D.ietf-lake-edhoc}}.
 In addition, the following applies.

-* The length in bytes of the OSCORE Master Secret (i.e. the oscore\_key\_length parameter, see {{Section A.1 of I-D.ietf-lake-edhoc}}) MUST be the value specified in the "osc\_ms\_size" field (if present) in the EDHOC\_Information of the access token response to C, and the access token provisioned to RS, respectively.
+* The length in bytes of the OSCORE Master Secret (i.e., the oscore\_key\_length parameter, see {{Section A.1 of I-D.ietf-lake-edhoc}}) MUST be the value specified in the "osc\_ms\_size" field (if present) in the EDHOC\_Information of the access token response to C, and of the access token provisioned to RS, respectively.

-* The length in bytes of the OSCORE Master Salt (i.e. the oscore\_salt\_length parameter, see {{Section A.1 of I-D.ietf-lake-edhoc}}) MUST be the value specified in the "osc\_salt\_size" field (if present) in the EDHOC\_Information of the access token response to C, and in the access token provisioned to RS, respectively.
+* The length in bytes of the OSCORE Master Salt (i.e., the oscore\_salt\_length parameter, see {{Section A.1 of I-D.ietf-lake-edhoc}}) MUST be the value specified in the "osc\_salt\_size" field (if present) in the EDHOC\_Information of the access token response to C, and of the access token provisioned to RS, respectively.

-* The C and RS MUST use an OSCORE version consistent with the value specified in the "osc\_version" field (if present) in the EDHOC\_Information of the access token response to C, and in the access token provisioned to RS, respectively.
+* The C and RS MUST use an OSCORE version consistent with the value specified in the "osc\_version" field (if present) in the EDHOC\_Information of the access token response to C, and of the access token provisioned to RS, respectively.

 * RS associates the derived OSCORE Security Context with the stored access token, which is bound to the authentication credential (AUTH\_CRED\_C = CRED\_I) used in the EDHOC session.

 If supported by C, C MAY use the EDHOC + OSCORE combined request defined in {{I-D.ietf-core-oscore-edhoc}}, unless the "comb\_req" field of the EDHOC\_Information was present in the access token response and set to the CBOR simple value "false" (0xf4).
-In the combined request both EDHOC message\_3 and the first OSCORE-protected application request are combined together in a single OSCORE-protected CoAP request thus saving one round trip, see example in {{example-with-optimization}}.
+In the combined request, both EDHOC message\_3 and the first OSCORE-protected application request are combined together in a single OSCORE-protected CoAP request, thus saving one round trip.
+For an example, see {{example-with-optimization}}.
 This requires C to derive the OSCORE Security Context with RS already after having successfully processed the received EDHOC message\_2.

 ## Update of Access Rights {#update-access-rights-c-rs}